There are many jobs and businesses that are recession-proof so you can still make money during hard times!

 But if you are only looking to make some income on the side and have done your research into the platforms that interest you most, you should have no problem with getting started!

 Interested in handling deliveries for companies and individuals instead?
-You can join the delivery service business and find jobs easily on a few apps.
+You can become a delivery driver and find jobs easily on a few apps.

 Food Delivery Apps